dmoss215/giftastic/README.md

 # giftastic
-using giphy api and ajx
+using giphy api and ajax